Visiting United Nations Headquarters in New York City

-In between the tour of the council chambers, our guide took us to the various exhibitions of human rights and disbarment that reveal the horrors of landmine-inflicted areas and weapons of mass destruction.
+In between the tour of the council chambers, our guide took us to the various exhibitions of human rights that reveal the horrors of landmine-inflicted areas and weapons of mass destruction.
 The amount of daily worldwide spending on weapons is shocking.
 It also reveals how destructive war and weapons can be.

 The last part of the tour was visiting parts of the building containing artwork and gifts from around the world.
 Among them, the replica of the Buddhist bell was especially appealing, and it reminded me of my time in Thailand seeing many similar pieces from a distance.

 Upon finishing the tour, you are welcome to have coffee and refreshments on the ground floor in case you are hungry.